renn0xtek9/scratchpad-cpp/src/cmake_how_tos/synchronize_implementation_and_documentation/Readme.md

 ## Drawbacks:
 - Using `*.in` file usually result in poor syntax highlighting in IDE's
 - The @my_parmeter@ in the cpp mays confuse IDE indexing of the codebase.
+- Files who have `*.cpp.in` extenasion may not be catched by the `clang-format` pre-commit hook.